 Historical Beginnings: Where Does Crème Brûlée Come From?

-Interestingly, early recipes involved placing a caramelized sugar disk atop the custard, a far cry from the blowtorched perfection we see today.
+Interestingly, early recipes for the secret to crème brûlée included a caramelized sugar disk placed on top of the custard, quite different from the blowtorched perfection we enjoy today.

 Why Is It Called “Burnt Cream”?

-The phrase “burnt cream” stems from the dessert’s defining characteristic: the thin layer of granulated sugar caramelized until it takes on a deep amber hue.
-Despite the name, it’s the sugar, not the cream, that’s burned—creating a crispy, candy-like contrast to the creamy custard below.
+The phrase “burnt cream” reflects the secret to crème brûlée’s signature touch — a thin layer of granulated sugar caramelized into a deep amber crust.
+Despite its name, it’s the sugar, not the cream, that’s burned, creating that irresistible contrast between the crisp topping and the smooth, creamy custard below.

 A Dessert of Elegance and Simplicity